Hurricane Lee on path for New England and Canada with Category 1 storm expected to be "large and dangerous"

 Where is Hurricane Lee?

-The center of the storm was about 215 miles northwest of Bermuda and about 490 miles south-southeast of Nantucket, Massachusetts, according to the hurricane center.
+The center of the storm was about 460 miles south-southeast of Nantucket, Massachusetts, according to the hurricane center.
 Lee was moving north at 16 mph.

-A tropical storm warning was issued for Bermuda, Westport Mass. northward to the U.S./Canada border, Martha's Vineyard and Nantucket.
+A tropical storm warning was issued for Bermuda; from Westport, Massachusetts, northward to the U.S.-Canada border; Martha's Vineyard and Nantucket.
 The warning means tropical storm conditions are expected in the area within 36 hours.

 for more features.